 In general, any headphones that do not fully block or cover your ear canal will preserve your situational awareness.
 Bone-conduction headphones, like the Shokz OpenRun Pro, send sound waves through the bones and do not block your ear canal, and are a popular choice for runners and cyclists who need to contend with busy city streets.
 Other open-ear headphones like the Shokz OpenFit Air also help you maintain situational awareness without bone conduction.

-Unfortunately, headphones that prioritize situational awareness do not tend to offer the highest sound quality.
+Unfortunately, headphones that prioritize situational awareness often do not offer the highest sound quality.
 The ability to hear your surroundings is simply not compatible with an immersive audio experience and noise-canceling technology.

 Price & Value

-Workout headphones range in price from $30 to $330, and there’s a pretty broad selection in terms of what you get for the money, but most of the time, you are paying for audio quality, battery life, and functionality.
+Workout headphones range in price from $30 to $300, and there’s a pretty broad selection of what you get for the money, but most of the time you are paying for audio quality, battery life, and functionality.

-Spending a bit more will get you larger speaker transducers, which can provide a deeper bass note (important when most workout headphones are earbuds).
-You also will get a range of battery life for what you spend, with run times on the low end of 4.5 hours all the way to 60 in larger over-ear sets.
-Consider how often you’ll be using your headphones, as well as the activities you like to do when choosing a headphone that’s right for you.
+Spending a bit more will get you larger speaker transducers, which can deliver deeper bass (important since most workout headphones are earbuds).
+You also will get a range of battery life for what you spend, with run times on the low end of 4.5 hours, all the way to 60 hours in larger over-ear sets.
+Consider how often you’ll be using your headphones, as well as the activities you like to do, when choosing a headphone that’s right for you.

 Budget

-Budget headphones commonly cost between $30 and $70, and run times are around 8-10 hours for earbuds and closer to 30-40 for over-ear options.
-These are still great run times for modern electronics, but if you workout every day, you may find you need to top off your headphones before the week is out.
+Budget headphones commonly cost between $30 and $70, and run times are around 8-10 hours for earbuds and closer to 30-40 hours for over-ear options.
+These are still great run times for modern electronics, but if you work out every day, you may find you need to top off your headphones before the week is out.

-The JLab GO Air Sport ($30) headphones are a great budget option that doesn’t trim too many corners and provides a solid hold with a soft ear loop.
+The JLab GO Air Sport ($30) headphones are a great budget option that doesn’t cut too many corners and offers a solid grip with a soft ear loop.
 It’ll take a little longer to charge these at 2 hours, but the 32-hour run time when used with the charging case gets us through even a heavy workout week.
 The Anker Life Soundcore Q20+ is a great budget over-ear option that still hosts solid ANC but isn’t as easy to clean as some.

 Mid-Tier

 Spending a bit more will get you an investment piece that’ll last you a good many years of exercise.
-The Bluetooth version will be a modern one (and sometimes include multi-point pairing with additional devices).
-You also will get extended run times, better charging cases, and modern USB-C ports to charge from.
+The Bluetooth version will be modern (and may include multi-point pairing with additional devices).
+You will also get extended run times, better charging cases, and modern USB-C ports to charge from.
 Apps, too, can be used to control the EQ settings of these headphones.

-Our top pick, the Jabra Elite 8 Active ($200), is at the upper end of this range.
-It has everything we’re looking for in a workout earbud and sounds close to some over-ear models.
+Expect mid-tier headphones to cost anywhere from $70 to $200.
 With these prices, you can also get into bone conduction headphones, and the Shokz OpenRun Pro ($180) is the best option we’ve tried to date.

 Premium